Cokile/CCTextFieldEffects/README.md

 // The color of the border, default value is R236 G162 B155
 self.minoruTextField.borderColor = <#UIColor#>;

-// The color of the placeholder, default value is R236 G162 B155
+// The color of the placeholder, default value is R106 G121 B137
 self.minoruTextField.placeholderColor = <#UIColor#>;

-// The color of background of text area. default value is R255 G255 B255 self.minoruTextField.backgroundColor = <#UIColor#>;
+// The color of background of text area, default value is R255 G255 B255 self.minoruTextField.backgroundColor = <#UIColor#>;

 // The color of the cursor, default value is R236 G162 B155